tvdboom/ATOM/docs_sources/api/ATOM/atomregressor.md

 </span>
 </div>
 Convert words to a more uniform standard.
-The transformations are applied on the column named `Corpus`, in the same order the parameters are presented.
+The transformations are applied on the column named `corpus`, in the same order the parameters are presented.
 If there is no column with that name, an exception is raised.
 See the [Normalizer](../nlp/normalizer.md) class for a description of the parameters.